joaquim-de-melo-neto/junit/README.md

 @ExtendWith | Used to register extensions declaratively.
 Such annotations are inherited.
 @RegisterExtension | Used to register extension programmatically via fields.
 Such fields are inherited unless they are shadowed.
 @TempDir | Used to supply a temporary directory via field injection or parameter injection in a lifecycle method or test method; located in the org.junit.jupiter.api.io package.

+**Test Class**: any top-level class, static member class, or @Nested class that contains at least one test method.\
+Test classes must not be abstract and must have a single constructor.\
+**Test Method**: any instance method that is directly annotated or meta-annotated with @Test,
+@RepeatedTest, @ParameterizedTest, @TestFactory, or @TestTemplate.\
+**Lifecycle Method**: any method that is directly annotated or meta-annotated with @BeforeAll,
+@AfterAll, @BeforeEach, or @AfterEach.\